LaKabane/libtuntap/doc/api.md

 This function replaces the name of the interface described by `dev` with the given name `ifname`.

+_Return value_:

-It returns -1 on error.
+`tuntap_set_ifname` returns 0 on success and -1 on error.

-Compatibility: Linux.
+_Compatibility_:

+  * Linux

 tuntap_get_hwaddr
 -----------------

     char	 *tuntap_get_hwaddr(struct device *dev);

-This function fetch and returns the link-layer address (MAC) of the interface described by `dev`.
+This function fetches and returns the link-layer address (MAC) of the interface described by `dev`.

+_Return value_:

-The returned string come from a statically allocated buffer, ans thus should be saved if needed for later use.
+`tuntap_get_hwaddr` returns a statically allocated buffer, and thus should be saved if needed for later use.

 tuntap_set_hwaddr
 -----------------